 Before making things pretty, UX people need to understand the problems your users have in order to come up with a solution to make them, and by extension, you, happy.
 They are not looking for flaws in your product.
 They are looking specifically for the problems users have.
 Preventing UX designers from finding those user problems will only create another big problem — for you, when your users leave for competitors.

 True: UX designers do often make things pretty — but that’s just a side result of intensive work finding the problems your users are experiencing.

 Before making things pretty, UX people need to understand the problems your users have in order to come up with a solution.

 False: “We don’t need UX research.
 We already know our user.”

 If you know your users, where is it documented?
 For example, does everyone in your organization know why users stop using your product?
 Do you have any data to support certain features being built?
 Or is everything you know about users trapped in someone’s head?
 If what you know about users isn’t documented anywhere, it is impossible to come in as a new UX designer and figure out what to prioritize.

 For UX processes and people to thrive, you need to start measuring things to have a baseline and evaluate future progress.
 Specific metrics depend on your business and its goals.
 This is an excellent example of how bringing in UX experts for an objective assessment can benefit your organization.

 True: A solid UX design cannot be built based on undocumented assumptions at your organization.

-False: “We don’t need to user test.
+False: “We don’t need to user test our UX.
 We already do testing.”

 Testing means different things to different people.
 Additionally, there are different types of testing.
 One person on your team might assume that testing is Quality Assurance, and someone else might assume that testing is User Acceptance Testing.